bitnami/containers/containers/redmine/README.md

   mariadb:
     image: 'bitnami/mariadb:latest'
     volumes:
-      - '/path/to/your/local/mariadb_data:/bitnami/mariadb'
+      - '/path/to/mariadb-persistence:/bitnami/mariadb'
   redmine:
     image: bitnami/redmine:latest
     ports:
       - 80:3000
     volumes:
-      - '/path/to/your/local/redmine_data:/bitnami/redmine'
-    depends_on:
-      - mariadb
+      - '/path/to/redmine-persistence:/bitnami/redmine'

 ```

-### Mount persistent folders manually

-In this case you need to specify the directories to mount on the run command.
-The process is the same than the one previously shown:

-1. If you haven't done this before, create a new network for the application and the database:
+### Mount host directories as data volumes using the Docker command line

+1. Create a network (if it does not exist):

   ```
   $ docker network create redmine_network
   ```

-2. Start a MariaDB database in the previous network:
+2. Create a MariaDB container with host volume:

   ```
-  $ docker run -d --name mariadb -v /your/local/path/bitnami/mariadb:/bitnami/mariadb --network=redmine_network bitnami/mariadb
+  $ docker run -d --name mariadb \
+    --net redmine \
+    --volume /path/to/mariadb-persistence:/bitnami/mariadb \
+    bitnami/mariadb:latest
   ```

   *Note:* You need to give the container a name in order to Redmine to resolve the host